 Tools designed to exploit the benefits of the DITA framework are typically referred to as CCMS — Component Content Management Systems.
-If you thought getting your head around how to make the most of DITA was a challenge, unraveling the variety of CCMS available is a whole other world.
+If you thought getting your head around how to make the most of DITA was a challenge, unravelling the variety of CCMS available is a whole other world.

 CMS?
 CCMS?
 CCCCMS?

 First, let us get the acronyms straight:

 - A ‘CMS’ is a Content Management Systems such as WordPress.

 - A ‘CCMS’ is a Component Content Management Systems — the extra ‘C’ is useful here.

 - A ‘CCCCMS’ is a Courageous Chicken Component Content Management Systems — too many ‘Cs’.
 Not useful.
 Distrust any tool with that many ‘Cs’.

 Contrary to what its beautiful acronym suggests, a good CCMS is much more than a CMS on steroids.
 It’s almost a different breed.
 The fundamental difference is that a CMS thinks in ‘pages’, whereas a CCMS thinks in ‘topics’ (components) — it’s for topic-based authoring (based on XML standards such as DITA).